Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 ### Core Search Features
 - **Single Product Search**: Search for individual products and get detailed reviews
 - **Multi-Product Comparison**: Compare multiple products side-by-side in a table format
+- **Multi-Market Support**: Supports multiple countries and languages, so you can receive the same answers as users in your target market.
 - **Sentiment Analysis**: Visual sentiment breakdown of reviews (positive/neutral/negative)
 - **Citation Links**: Direct links to source websites for more information
 - **Review Themes**: Categorized review themes for easy browsing